The Dry States in India: Alcohol-Banned States

 A Historical Step: Prohibition in Gujarat

-In 1960, after gaining independence, Gujarat became the first Indian state to introduce a complete ban on the manufacture, sale, and consumption of alcoholic beverages.
+In 1960, after gaining independence, Gujarat became the first dry states in India to introduce a complete ban on the manufacture, sale, and consumption of alcoholic beverages.
 Social and political factors drove this move, aiming to promote social welfare and reduce alcohol-related issues.

 Maintaining a Dry Status